-Wire that is used in a thermocouple from the point of sensing to the point of cold junction compensation (cjc end) where the signal is measured.
-A thermocouple is a sensor for measuring temperature, that consists of two dissimilar metals that are joined together at the sensing end.
-Different thermocouple types (e.g. J, K, T, E, etc) use different mixtures of metals in the wire.
+On the other side, as it has been explain in this other article, a thermocouple is a sensor for measuring temperature, that consists of two dissimilar metals that are joined together at the sensing end.
+Different thermocouple types (e.g. J or K type thermocouple wire) use different mixtures of metals in the cable.
 At the cjc end, the millivolt value provided by the thermocouple represents the difference in temperature of the sensing end as compared to the cjc end (also called the reference end).

 How are insulated thermocouple wires identified?

 The insulation on thermocouple wire is color coded for identification.
 Common guidelines include that the negative lead in insulated thermocouple wire is red.
 The positive lead has the color of the thermocouple as well as the overall color of insulated extension grade wire.
 The outer jacket of thermocouple grade wire is typically brown.
 For high temperature wire, it is common to have a color coded tracer thread in the white material.
 For information on usable temperature ranges for the insulation see the "Wire Insulation Identification" table.
 Other tables at this link are also available for information on the metals used in the thermocouple wire, insulation color codes, and more.

 What is the difference between Standard and Special Limits of Error (SLE) wire?